vincentrramos/vincentrramos.github.io/_pages/publications.md

 {% include base_path %}

-## On the Causes and Consequences of Labor Market Precarity (Dissertation Chapters-Works in Progress):
+## On the Causes and Consequences of Labor Market Precarity <br> (Dissertation Chapters-Works in Progress):

 **Extreme Lockdowns and the Gendered Informalization of Employment**<br>_submitted.
 Working paper available upon request._